-- Regulatory risk is the risk of future changes to relevant legislation in New Zealand or overseas adversely affecting the operation of the Scheme and the Scheme's investments; - Administrative or operational risk is the risk arising from technological or other failures, a process failure, fraud, litigation, disruption to business by reason of industrial dispute, system failure, natural disaster or other unforeseen events affecting either the Scheme or markets generally; - Taxation risk is the risk that changes in tax legislation or tax rates may adversely impact on - Loss of PIE status risk is the risk of the Scheme failing to meet the on-going eligibility criteria for PIE status and our being unable to remedy this in time.
-If this happened then all the Scheme's taxable income would be taxed at 28% (rather than at members' individual PIRs).
+- Regulatory risk is the risk of future changes to relevant legislation in New Zealand or overseas adversely affecting the operation of the Scheme and the Scheme's investments; - Administrative or operational risk is the risk arising from technological, process or other failures, fraud, litigation, disruption to business by reason of industrial dispute, system failure, natural disaster or other unforeseen events affecting either the Scheme or markets generally; - Taxation risk is the risk that changes in tax legislation or tax rates may adversely impact on returns; - Loss of PIE status risk is the risk of the Scheme failing to meet the on-going eligibility criteria for PIE status and our being unable to remedy this in time.
+If this happened then this could result in the Scheme being taxed at a higher rate than the individual prescribed investor rate (PIR) of members.
 We monitor the Scheme's on-going compliance with the PIE legislation; - Counterparty risk is the risk of the other party to a contract not fulfilling its obligations under that contract, a dispute arising in relation to the contract or the other party becoming insolvent or otherwise being unable to meet its financial obligations (if this occurs, the full value of the investment may not be recovered); and - Service provider risk is the risk of any of the parties associated with operating the Scheme and investing Scheme assets failing to perform its obligations (this may adversely affect investment returns, access to the services or the payment of withdrawals).

-Additional information about tax
+7. Additional information about tax